Volume 89, #4

 New conditions in the world require new tools.
 Global changes in the flow of money, ideas, and people have necessitated new vocabularies, with terms like transnationalism and globalization appearing in anthropological analyses of even the smallest and most well-bounded communities in the world.
 New conditions also require new opportunities for publication, so while we will continue to publish first-rate peer-reviewed articles, AQ will also publish one additional peer-reviewed section of essays, “Social Thought & Commentary,” and a New Release Book Review section in which reviews of selected books are published in the same quarter the book was released, as opposed to the tradition in which reviews appear sometimes years after the book was published.

-quality peer-reviewed articles in ethnography and anthropological theory.
+AQ features the highest quality peer-reviewed articles in ethnography and anthropological theory.
 AQ is a forum for scholars within and outside the discipline of anthropology to add their voices to contemporary public debates.